-Stagger doctors provide the highest standard of healthcare, assessing each patient on an individual basis.
+Stagger clinicians provide the highest standard of healthcare, assessing each patient on an individual basis.
 If our medical team determines a potential risk related to a specific prescription or treatment, it will not be issued.

 Our team will provide recommendations for next steps, including in-person GP visits for further assessment.
-If this occurs, any fees you’ve paid will be refunded (for prescription-based treatments).

 How long until a doctor or pharmacist responds?

 A Stagger clinician or pharmacist (where appropriate) will review your assessment and respond within 24-hours.
 In most cases, you’ll hear from them sooner than this.